aryarautt/devopsfat-2/Readme.md

 echo "--- Disk Space Usage ---"; df -h; echo "" echo "--- Files in This Directory ---"; ls -la; echo "" echo "--- Contents of This Script (script.sh) ---"; cat script.sh

-4. How was the script made executable?
+**4. How was the script made executable?
 The script was granted execute permissions using the Linux command: chmod +x script.sh.

-5. How was the script executed and its output saved?
+**5. How was the script executed and its output saved?
 The script was run and its entire output was redirected to a log file using the command: ./script.sh > script.log.

-6. How was the GitHub repository created and initialized?
+**6. How was the GitHub repository created and initialized?
 A new, empty repository was created on the GitHub website.
 The local exam directory was then turned into a Git repository using: git init.

-7. How was branching and versioning handled to push the files?
+**7. How was branching and versioning handled to push the files?
 All work was performed on a feature branch, created with git checkout -b feature to isolate it from the main branch.
 The three project files were then staged (git add .), committed with a descriptive message (git commit -m "..."), and pushed to the remote feature branch on GitHub (git push -u origin feature).

+## Part 2: How These Tasks Demonstrate DevOps Principles
+--
-Part 2: How These Tasks Demonstrate DevOps Principles The completion of these 7 tasks is a practical demonstration of a DevOps workflow:
+The completion of these 7 tasks is a practical demonstration of a DevOps workflow:

-Automation & "Everything as Code": Task #3 is the core of automation.
+**Automation & "Everything as Code": Task #3 is the core of automation.
 A manual process was turned into a repeatable, error-resistant script (script.sh).
 By managing this script and the report (Readme.md) in Git, the entire project's operations and documentation are treated as code.

-CI/CD Workflow Simulation: Task #7 directly simulates a CI/CD best practice.
+**CI/CD Workflow Simulation: Task #7 directly simulates a CI/CD best practice.
 Working on a feature branch ensures the main branch remains stable.
 Pushing to this branch is the trigger in a real pipeline for automated testing and integration.

-Iteration and Continuous Improvement: The solution described in Task #3 (replacing the free -h command) and the process of fixing the Readme.md after the initial commit show continuous improvement.
+**Iteration and Continuous Improvement: The solution described in Task #3 (replacing the free -h command) and the process of fixing the Readme.md after the initial commit show continuous improvement.
 The project was not completed in one step but was iterated upon to solve problems, with each change tracked by Git.

-Version Control as a Safety Net (Rollback): The Git process in Task #7 created a complete history of the project.
+**Version Control as a Safety Net (Rollback): The Git process in Task #7 created a complete history of the project.
 If any change (like the script fix) had introduced a new bug, we could have used Git to instantly rollback to a previous, stable commit.
 This connects directly to the definition in Task #2 and is a critical practice for maintaining operational stability.